-Nazi Posters: Stellenbosch University releases statement - The South African - Nigeria Today
+'Nazi' #StellenboschPosters: University investigates - Independent Online - Nigeria Today

 |

-The official response to the public outcry over the posters making use of Nazi imagery.
-By Nic Andersen -.
-May 10, 2017.
-Image Credits:Gallo.
-AddThis Sharing.
-00. SHARES.
-Share to Facebook Share to Twitter Share to WhatsApp Share to WeChat Share to …
+Cape Town – Stellenbosch University (SU) has far identified three individuals linked to the planning of the “Anglo-Afrikaner Student” event at Stellenbosch University and the related posters that surfaced on the Stellenbosch campus on Tuesday.
+Share …

-South Africa: Stellenbosch University 'Condemns' Far-Right Poster
+South Africa's Stellenbosch University in Nazi furore

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.